 Rady Children’s is the lead agency for Safe Kids San Diego and the Injury Free Coalition for Kids; both are national and international coalitions devoted to injury surveillance, program development and implementation for childhood injury prevention.
 Rady Children’s also participates in a consortium of Level 1 trauma centers called the Trauma Research and Education Foundation (TREF).
 Collectively, these trauma centers provide educational campaigns and programs to address the most prevalent injury concerns in our county.

-Our programs focus on the most prevalent injury areas, as well.
-These include home safety, child passenger safety, drowning prevention, sports and head injury prevention, and pedestrian safety.
-The Safe Kids coalition has specific task forces to address these injuries.
+Our programs focus on the most prevalent injury areas, and the Safe Kids coalition has specific task forces to address them.

 Rady Children’s also has a Safety Store that carries injury prevention products to keep families safe at home, in the water, around flames, in a disaster and in their vehicle.
 These products are regularly updated according to national safety standards and best product recommendations.

-For more information, contact the program manager, Mary Beth Moran.
+For more information, contact Mary Beth Moran, director of the Center for Healthier Communities

 Phone: 858-576-1700, ext.
 3547